haaakez/fractal-audio-viz/README.md

 python3 visualizer.py AUDIO --output OUTPUT [options]
 ```

-then choose the parts that matter for the render:
+then add the options you care about:

-1. Set the input song and output file.
+1. choose the input song and output file.
-2. Set `--width`, `--height`, and `--fps`.
+2. set `--width`, `--height`, and `--fps`.
-3. Choose a formula with `--formula`; for Julia, set its constant with
+3. choose a formula with `--formula`; for Julia, set its constant with
    `--julia-c`.
-4. Choose a centre with `--point`, `--random-point`, or `--x-center` plus
+4. choose a centre with `--point`, `--random-point`, or `--x-center` plus
    `--y-center`.
-5. Set `--max-zoom` and, for a deep custom point, provide enough decimal
+5. set `--max-zoom` and, for a deep custom point, provide enough decimal
    digits in both coordinates.
-6. Choose a quality/speed trade-off with `--quality`, `--fractal-scale`, and
+6. choose a quality/speed trade-off with `--quality`, `--fractal-scale`, and
    `--keyframe-factor`; choose `--source-mode upscaled` when the fastest,
    lower-detail export is preferable to the lossless-compressed C++ pipeline.
-7. Add `--cache-dir` if the render may be resumed or repeated.
+7. add `--cache-dir` if you plan to resume or repeat the render.

-profiles are shortcuts for a coherent set of these values.
-The canonical
+profiles are just shortcuts for a group of settings.
+The main presets are
-presets are `sd60`, `hd60`, `fhd60`, `2k60`, `4k60`, and `8k60`.
-Every one uses
+`sd60`, `hd60`, `fhd60`, `2k60`, `4k60`, and `8k60`.
+They all use 60 fps, e100,
-60 fps, e100, the fused native bilinear crop path, and near-lossless CRF 10
-encoding.
-The SD–FHD profiles use output-density fields; `2k60`, `4k60`, and
+the native bilinear colour path, and CRF 10.
+The larger three profiles use a
-`8k60` use a 1920×1080 field, matching the proven pre-live C++ pipeline.
-With no profile option, `4k60` is selected; explicit options still override
-the profile.
+1920×1080 source field and upscale that to the requested output.
+Without a
+profile, `4k60` is used.
+Options written after the profile override it.

 ```sh
 python3 visualizer.py music/track.mp3 --profile 4k60 \